statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 | --- |
 | --- |

-####Endorsement to extend the validity of the certificate until reaching the port of survey or for a period of grace where regulation 11.8  or 11.9 applies
+####Endorsement to extend the validity of the certificate until reaching the port of survey or for a period of grace where regulation 11.8  or 11.9 applies<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>

-<sup> *  This page of the endorsement at survey shall be reproduced and added to the certificate as considered necessary by the Administration.  </sup>
+Treedt in werking op een nader te bepalen tijdstip

 | --- | --- |
 |:---|:---|